 To represent the variation in a set of data, we often try to apply a graphical display.
 A Box and Whisker Plot is just another kind of visual representation of data through graphs.
-In this article, I am going to explain in step by step process to rotate box and whisker plot in Excel.
+In this article, I am going to explain in step-by-step process of rotating box and whisker plot in Excel.
 I will try to demonstrate it as simply as possible.
-I hope it will be very helpful for those who are having trouble to rotate box and whisker plot in Excel.
+I hope it will be very helpful for those who are having trouble rotating box and whisker plots in Excel.

 What Is a Box and Whisker Plot?